Kiuliumov/SoftUni-Advanced-and-OOP/README.md

 ## Python Advanced

 The "Python Advanced" course is designed to deepen your understanding of Python through complex programming concepts and practical applications.
-By the end of this course, you will be able to:
+By the end of this course, you can already:

 - Work with multidimensional and associative data structures.
 - Create and utilize linear data structures.